MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Introduction

 Although we do not obtain constant-delay algorithms as in previous work on static trees, we can prove that, in the dynamic setting $\cO(\log(n))$ delay is possible.
 This means that, after receiving an update, we do not need to restart the $\cO(n)$ preprocessing phase but only require $\cO(\log(n))$ time to produce the first answer on the updated tree and continue enumerating from there.
 We allow updates to arrive at any time: If an update arrives during the enumeration phase, we immediately start the enumeration phase for the new structure.

-In~\cite{AmarilliBMN-pods19} it has been shown that the constant delay enumeration approach for MSO queries over static trees from~\cite{AmarilliBJM-icalp17,AmarilliBM-icdt18} can be extended to allow updates, if the trees are represented by balanced forest algebra formulas that are described in this article and where already depicted in a preliminary version~\cite{Niewerth-lics18}.
+In~\cite{AmarilliBMN-pods19} it has been shown that the constant delay enumeration approach for MSO queries over static trees from~\cite{AmarilliBJM-icalp17,AmarilliBM-icdt18} can be extended to allow updates, if the trees are represented by balanced forest algebra formulas that are described in this article and were already presented in a preliminary version~\cite{Niewerth-lics18}.